 Contact a Houston Personal Injury Attorney at Baumgartner Law Firm Today

-If you or your loved one sustained an injury in a car accident and there is a likelihood that Geico is likely to be involved in the claim process, you need to seek legal counsel immediately.
+If you or a loved one sustained an injury in a car wreck in Houston, Harris County, Texas, there is a likelihood that Geico is likely to be involved in the claim process.
+In that case, you need to seek legal counsel immediately.

-A car accident attorney at the Baumgartner law firm will work hard to ensure that you receive maximum compensation for your injuries.
+A car accident attorney in Houston at the Baumgartner Law Firm will work hard to ensure you receive maximum compensation for your injuries.

 At the Baumgartner Law Firm, we will handle all communications between you and the insurance company, thus safeguarding your rights and interests in the claim process.